Avicii News

 3. ‘Calling’ – Alesso and Sebastian Ingrosso

 Released in 2011, .
 ‘Calling’ is a collaborative masterpiece between Alesso and Sebastian Ingrosso that quickly became a staple of electronic dance music festivals around the world.
 Known for its euphoric build-up and drop, the track perfectly captures the essence of progressive house with a melody that lifts spirits and ignites dance floors.
-As a significant anthem of its time, ‘.
+As one of the Best EDM Songs of All Time, ‘.
 ‘Calling’ elevated Alesso’s career and re-affirmed Ingrosso‘s status as a seasoned EDM powerhouse, creating peak moments of energy and connection among crowds.

 2. ‘Don’t You Worry Child’ – Swedish House Mafia

 ‘Don’t You Worry Child’ marks a poignant moment in music history, as it was released during the uncertain times of Swedish House Mafias disbandment in 2012.
 The song, featuring the reassuring lyrics ‘Don’t you worry, child.
 See, heaven’s got a plan for you’, offered fans a glimmer of hope amidst the sadness of their farewell.
-This track resonated deeply with fans who were unsure if the group would ever reunite.
+This song is often listed among the Best EDM Songs of All Time, resonating deeply with fans who were unsure if the group would ever reunite.
 Its emotional depth and the promise of a divine plan gave it a euphoric lift, making it a beloved anthem at festivals and a symbol of both endings and potential new beginnings in the EDM scene.

 At the top of this list, we have ‘Levels’ by Avicii.
 Released in 2011, ‘Levels’ became the defining song for many who had just begun their foray into this world.
 For me, it was the first electronic dance music song I ever heard and I was hooked.
 Its unmistakable melody, sampled from Etta James’s “Something’s Got a Hold on Me,” turned into an addicting best, propelling ‘Levels’ a masterpiece of progressive house that feels as fresh today as it did then.